NCBI-Hackathons/drugdisco/README.md

 This will download many smiles files, each of which corresponds to a tranche of the Zinc library.
 Next, these files are assembled into one giant smiles file, named `zinc_library.smi`.
 Finally, fingerprints are generated for the library and tanimoto clustering is performed.
 The RDKit library was used for fingerprint generation, so you can use just about any other fingerprint if you like.
 Also, you can modify the input to the `taylor_butina_clustering.py` to change the similarity threshold.

 An example of the output files generated is [here](https://github.com/NCBI-Hackathons/drugdisco/tree/master/example_ZINC_database_cluster).
-Some of the output files generated are:
+Some of the output files are:

 * **zin_library.fps** the zinc library fingerprints.
 * **mol2** a directory containing individual mol files for each centroid, to use as input to the automated docking pipeline.